danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ---

-**Overview:** In this lesson, we will use a table of Hacker News stories and comments to demonstrate some of the new features of ClickHouse 21.10, including **Eexecutable** table engines, materialized columns, positional arguments, and throttling the number of events sent to the query log.
+**Overview:** In this lesson, we will use a table of Hacker News stories and comments to demonstrate some of the new features of ClickHouse 21.10, including **Executable** table engines, materialized columns, positional arguments, and throttling the number of events sent to the query log.

 Let's get started!